 AttributeError: can't set attribute

-are bare-bone examples of read-only properties.
+are read-only properties because you can’t assign new values to them.
 Their behavior relies on the underlying descriptor that property

-a little bit further and provide explicit setter methods that raise a custom exception with more elaborate and specific messages:
+If you need custom behavior on a read-only property, then you can provide an explicit setter method that raises a custom exception with more elaborate and specific messages:

 class WriteCoordinateError(Exception):